Jan 11, 2024 | CHASENBOSCOLO

 When contacting the other driver’s insurer, be prepared to provide the following information:

 It’s important to note that the other driver’s insurer may try to deny responsibility or offer a low settlement amount.
+If the insurer denies responsibility, you may pay for damages out of pocket.
 If this happens, consult an experienced car accident attorney who can help protect your rights and fight for the compensation you deserve.

 Notify Your Own Insurance Company

 Even if you believe the other driver was at fault, you should still notify your insurance company about the accident.
-Most policies require you to report any accidents promptly, which could jeopardize your coverage.
+Most policies require you to report any accidents promptly, which could jeopardize your liability coverage.
 When you call your insurer, provide them with the same information you gathered at the scene, including the other driver’s details, witness information, and the police report number.
 Your insurance company will open a claim and assign an adjuster to investigate the accident and determine the extent of your coverage.
+The amount of liability insurance you can get depends of how the insurance company perceives your damages to be.

 Keep Detailed Records